 - Ring's basic security kit only costs $199

-While Ring starts out with a basic video doorbell home security system; additional indoor/outdoor cameras, window, sensors, door sensors and home lighting options can be added as you go.
-Additional devices can be added to complete the home automation part of the system.
+While Ring's flagship product is a video doorbell; they also offer additional indoor/outdoor cameras, window, sensors, door sensors and home lighting options.
+Additional devices can be added to offer a complete home automation solution.

-Nest's ability to work with the devices on the Google Smart Home platform making it possible to have a fully automated home that can be controlled remotely.
-The basic package is rather expensive but it includes everything you need to create an effective layer of security around your home.
+Nest's ability to work with the devices on the Google Smart Home platform makes it possible to have a fully automated Google device home that can be controlled remotely.
+The basic package is rather expensive, but it includes everything you need to create an effective layer of security around your home.

 Neither company requires a contract, but there are monthly fees attached to both the monitoring and the cell service that is used to support the system's emergency connectivity features.